adnodev/adno-views-tag/README.md

 ## Styling

 The html produced is generic.
-You can style it by adding a style tag or a link to a custom stylesheet in the header.
-You can also use a [minimal css library](https://github.com/dohliam/dropin-minimal-css) ([Classless](https://classless.de/) for example) as a base and override it with your own styles.
+So, you can style it by adding a style tag or a link to a custom stylesheet in the header.

+You can also use a [minimal css library](https://github.com/dohliam/dropin-minimal-css) ([Classless](https://classless.de/) for example) or [Bootstrap](https://getbootstrap.com/) as a base and override it with your own styles.

 ## References